abpframework/abp/docs/en/Community-Articles/2023-09-23-CMS-Kit-Demo/POST.md

 * **Newsletter**: Allow users to subscribe to your newsletter (with multiple categories)
 * **URL Forwarding**: Create short URLs or redirect users to other pages (for example: [abp.io/dapr](https://abp.io/dapr))
 * **Poll**: Create quick polls for your users
-* **Page Feedback**: Collect feedback/s from users for your content
+* **Page Feedback**: Collect feedbacks from users for your content

 > For more information, check the [CMS Kit Pro Module documentation](https://docs.abp.io/en/commercial/latest/modules/cms-kit/index).

 ## Explore the CMS Kit Demo Application

 As the core ABP development team, we've created a sample application to showcase the incredible capabilities of the ABP's CMS Kit Module.
-You can explore the source code of the application on our [GitHub repository](https://github.com/abpframework/cms-kit-demo) to get a deeper understanding of how CMS Kit works under the hood.
+You can explore the source code of the application on our [GitHub repository](https://github.com/abpframework/cms-kit-demo) to get a deeper understanding of how the CMS Kit works under the hood.
 While developing the application, we aimed to build a real-world application and use almost all of the CMS Kit Features.

 In the next sections, we will provide a detailed walkthrough of the application and highlight each CMS Kit feature that has been incorporated into it.

 ### Dynamic Menu Creation with CMS Kit's Menu System

-One of the standout features of the CMS Kit is its [Menu System](https://docs.abp.io/en/abp/latest/Modules/Cms-Kit/Menus), which allows for the creation and dynamic ordering of application menu items.
+One of the standing out features of the CMS Kit is its [Menu System](https://docs.abp.io/en/abp/latest/Modules/Cms-Kit/Menus), which allows for the creation and dynamic ordering of application menu items.
 Say goodbye to static menus; with CMS Kit, you have the power to tailor your menu structure according to your evolving content needs.

 You can see the homepage of the application in the following figure: